Bus Tour Belfast – Visit All the Popular Attractions

 While there are loads of hidden gems and less well-known attractions in Belfast.
 Many visitors will be focused on seeing the Titanic Museum.
 Visitors to the city of Belfast can board the Belfast City Sightseeing hop-on / hop-off tour bus in order to reach Titanic Belfast while becoming acquainted with the city on the way!

 Tourists get to explore the turbulent history of Belfast from an open-top bus provided with commentary on the Titanic City Tours.
-The route covers numerous significant architectural sites including the renowned Queen’s University, the giant H&W cranes, the Titanic birthplace as well as the Cathedral and Arts Quarters.
+The route covers numerous significant architectural sites, including the renowned Queen’s University, the giant H&W cranes, the Titanic birthplace, and the Cathedral and Arts Quarters.

 On the 48-hour hop-on-hop-off tour, visitors can also check out the amazing Ulster Museum.

-The tour also includes the dark Crumlin Road Gaol and informs the guests of the Belfast murals on the arty Falls and Shankill roads.
-These famous murals hold a lot of history surrounding the city that worth visiting.
+The tour also includes the dark Crumlin Road Gaol and informs the guests of the Belfast murals on the Arty Falls and Shankill roads.
+These famous murals hold a lot of history surrounding the city that is worth visiting.

 About Belfast